Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ## *May 21, 2021*

 <sub>I think this is really important for me to write here, just for myself.
-I don't care for others right now.</sub>
+I don't care what's others thoughts and opinions right now.</sub>

 <sub>I'm 23 years old currently & for almost 20 years of my life, I had known Gender to be binary, as two things, either male or female.</sub>